 - (a) Change of copy.
 The copy of a nonconforming sign may be changed. - (b) Change of sign face.
 The face of a nonconforming sign may be changed provided the building inspector determines that the other features of the sign are structurally sound and properly maintained. - (c) Change in location.
 A nonconforming sign shall not be relocated. - (d) Change in area.
-The area of a nonconforming sign shall not be enlarged or reconfigured in any manner. - (e) Change in height.
+The area of a nonconforming sign shall not be enlarged or reconfigured in any manner except as stated in this subsection.
+Existing off premises signs located in the General Commercial, Downtown Commercial, and Light Industrial Districts along Highway 13 (area designated in the City's Resolution #2022-04) may be reconfigured up to the same area of the existing off premises sign's area. - (e) Change in height.
 A nonconforming sign shall not hereafter be placed higher even if the height may be permitted in the zoning district in which the sign is located. - (f) Change in lighting.
 A nonconforming sign that is not illuminated may not hereafter be illuminated even though such lighting may be permitted in the zoning district in which the sign is located.
-A nonconforming sign that is illuminated may not hereafter be illuminated in any other manner even
+A

-&lt;sup>5 Commentary: See Racine County v.
+5 Commentary: See Racine County v.
 Cape, 2002 WI App 19, 250 Wis.
-2d 44, 639 N.W.2d 782, 01-0740
+2d 44, 639 N.W.2d 782, 01-0740 nonconforming sign that is illuminated may not hereafter be illuminated in any other manner even though such lighting may be permitted in the zoning district in which the sign is located, except to bring the existing lighting into compliance (e.g., removal of exposed lights bulbs).

-&lt;sup>6 Commentary: See Town of Delafield v.
+6 Commentary: See Town of Delafield v.
 Sharpley, 212 Wis.
 2d 332, 568 N.W.2d 779 (Ct.
 App.
 1997, 96-2458)